1795 Draped Bust, Off-Center Dollar

 Description

 The 1795 Draped Bust, Off-Center Dollar is a dollar produced at the Philadelphia Mint as part of the Draped Bust Dollars 1795-1804 series.
-With a mintage of 42,738, this is a scarce issue.
-The obverse features Liberty facing right with draped bust and ribbon-bound hair, designed after a Gilbert Stuart portrait, while the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath (1795-1798) or a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM (1798-1804).
-Designed by Robert Scot/John Eckstein.
+The obverse features Liberty facing right with draped bust and ribbon-bound hair, designed after a Gilbert Stuart portrait and the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath (1795-1798) or a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM (1798-1804).
+First year of the Draped Bust Dollar, though the design overlaps with the late Flowing Hair type.
+Off-center bust and centered bust subtypes exist.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $2.5K to $1217K depending on grade and condition.
 Struck in 90% silver, 10% copper, weighing 27 grams, 40 mm in diameter, with a lettered: hundred cents one dollar or unit edge.
 Cataloged as PCGS #96858.
-The Draped Bust Dollar continued the silver dollar series with an elegant design attributed to Gilbert Stuart.
-The 1804 Draped Bust Dollar is one of the most famous and valuable coins in existence.
-Only 15 examples are known.
-Regular-issue dates are all scarce, with the 1795 being the most accessible.

 External References